spacetelescope/jwst_magic/docs/magic_user_guide/iv_select_stars_and_write_files.md

    8. When you are happy with your selections, click **Done**

    The output files will be located in the specified out directory, including the `guiding_selections` file that will include X/Y pixel coordinates and the 3x3 count rate sum around the bright pixel in the selected PSFs.

+   All of the .fits and .dat files that are written to the `dhas_` and `ground_system_` directories have had the counts in those images capped at 65,535.
+All .fits files in the `stsci_` directory have not had such a cap applied (with the singular exception of the LOSTRK.fits file).

 ---------------------------------